DaradiciLevente/yoRadio_on_JC4827W543C/README.md

 I would like to thank the users [@CoolmdXi](https://github.com/CoolmdXi) and [@bobcroft](https://github.com/bobcroft) who provided me with working code for this board.
-The discussion that helped me get yoRadio working can be seen [here.]{https://github.com/e2002/yoradio/issues/105)
+The discussion that helped me get yoRadio working can be seen [here.](https://github.com/e2002/yoradio/issues/105) Here I also received the working code with the working graphics driver, with the working touchscreen and with the DAC set correctly.
+Thanks again for the help!